swaneekazoo/agricam/README.md

 3. Transform bounding boxes so they apply to the corresponding optical image
 4. Write the resulting bounding boxes in YOLO .txt annotation format to `--out`

-### frames_to_faces
-1. Read images from `--in`
-2. For each image, run YOLO inference and write the cropped faces to `--out`.
-Sort faces by-cow, and into train and test sets according to `--test_split`.

 ### video_to_demo
 Process recording of optical & thermal images side-by-side, superimposing bounding boxes obtained by Otsu thresholding (thermal) and YOLO inference (normal).